etwk/blog/content/lists/books.md

 - [ ] The Warrior Ethos (Steven Pressfield)
 - [ ] With the Old Breed: At Peleliu and Okinawa (E.B.
 Sledge) #memoir #war #Marine
 - [ ] The Last Stand of Fox Company: A True Story of U.S. Marines in Combat (Bob Drury, Tom Clavin) #war #history #must
+- Phillips Payson O'Brien
+	- [ ] How the War Was Won: Air-Sea Power and Allied Victory in World War II #history #must
+	- [ ] The Strategists: Churchill, Stalin, Roosevelt, Mussolini, and Hitler--How War Made Them and How They Made War #history #biography #strategy
+- [ ] The Russian-Ukrainian War, 2023: A Second Year of Hell and the Dawn of Drone Warfare (John S Harrel)

 ## Movements
 - [ ] Unbroken Wholeness: Six Pathways to the Beloved Community: Integrating Social Justice, Emotional Healing, and Spiritual Practice (John Bell) #must #spirituality